 The Turtle Beach Battle Buds are a one-of-a-kind pair of gaming earbuds that come with a detachable boom microphone.
 The microphone far outperforms other $30 earbuds mics, unless you an Xbox Live user (then it’s useless!).
 The audio quality is tuned specifically for competitive online gaming, firmly cementing the Battle Buds’ identity as gaming earbuds to the exclusion of everything else.

-Although they aren’t as ubiquitous are gaming headsets, gaming earbuds aren’t exactly a novelty.
+Although they aren’t as ubiquitous as gaming headsets, gaming earbuds aren’t exactly a novelty.
 Razor, HyperX, CoolerMaster, Sennheiser, Sony – these are just some of the manufacturers that have dabbled in making gaming earbuds.

-But what separates their gaming earbuds from regular earbuds isn’t the feature that we all crave, which is the microphone quality.
-Instead, they boast features like low-latency modes and several gaming-friendly presets and you can swap between.
-Now we’re not saying that these features aren’t cool, but they just aren’t enough to compensate for the difference in mic quality between headsets and earbuds.
+Now, we’re not saying that these features aren’t cool, but they just aren’t enough to compensate for the difference in mic quality between headsets and earbuds.
 Despite the best efforts on part of the manufacturers, the microphones on most gaming earbuds simply aren’t impressive in the least.

 Just a glance at the Battle Buds revealed everything we’ve been missing in gaming earbuds so far.
 But great ideas don’t always find a home in equally great products.
 And seeing as the Battle Buds retail for just $30, chances are these earbuds aren’t going to be a game-changer.